WoffordCollege/COSC410-HelloWorld-tmp/README.md

 If you want to do a full build and reporting from a clean project, you can just string it all together:

-`gradlew clean build jacocoTestReport cucumberTest`
+`gradlew clean build jacocoTestReport runrobot`

 If you want to create the generated documentation (based on your Javadoc comments), you can say